 John Paul (JP) has worked in the telecommunications tower industry since the age of 16, and has built, modified and maintained all types of towers and antenna systems in 27 different countries over the past 42 years.
 For 20 years John has also been an advanced instructor for fall protection, rescue, tower safety and tower construction safety.
 In those 20 years the number of Tower Technicians JP has trained now reaches into the thousands.
 JP is the President of Tower & Turbine Technologies LLC , and also the President of Safety LMS , both based in Austin, TX.
 JP also serves as a member of the NATE Board of Directors, is the Chairman of the NATE OSHA Relations Committee, a member of the NATE Legislative and Regulatory Committee and is also a Subject Matter Expert for both the NWSA and TIRAP.

-Warriors4Wireless (W4W) is a non-profit formed to bridge the gap between the demand for trained and deployable communication infrastructure technicians, and the thousands of qualified service men and women eager to transfer the skills they’ve learned in the military.
-Our organization provides training, advanced certification and transitional support, giving veterans the building blocks they need for an exciting and fulfilling career in the our rapidly growing industry.
+Warriors4Wireless (W4W) is a non-profit formed to bridge the gap between the demand for trained communication industry professionals and qualified service men and women eager to utilize the skills they learned in the military.
+W4W finds promising candidates, coaches them on career paths and requirements, connects them with approved training providers, and helps place them with our over 150+ partner companies.
+We provide transitional support giving veterans the building blocks they need for an exciting and fulfilling career in this rapidly growing industry.